pratham-ke/admin-portal/enhancement-phase-4.md

 - [x] Restart backend server to apply changes
 - [x] Test all endpoints using Postman/cURL to confirm public access and correct data
 - [x] Document all endpoints and integration steps
+- [x] Confirm robust error handling and input validation for all endpoints
+- [x] Ensure CORS and security headers are set for public API
+- [x] Validate that all public GET endpoints return correct JSON data and images

 ---